earthbucks/nutorch/cargo/README.md

 ## Testing

 Tests are run in nushell.

+First, find the test directory from the main project directory: `cd cargo/test`.

-First, install the test package in the test directory with `pnpm install`.
+Then install the test package in the test directory with `pnpm install`.

 Then run `use node_modules/test.nu`.